UTXOnly/SNMP_sandbox/README.md

 Please use example [snmp.d/conf.yaml](https://github.com/DataDog/integrations-core/blob/master/snmp/datadog_checks/snmp/data/conf.yaml.example) file for refernce.
 Proper YAML format is required for the `snmp` check to load in the Datadog agent.
 You can use a [YAML parser](https://yaml-online-parser.appspot.com/) to validate the yaml format of your configuration files.

 Please use [SNMP profiles](https://github.com/DataDog/integrations-core/tree/master/snmp/datadog_checks/snmp/data/profiles) as starting point for creating a custom profile.
-When creating a custom profile, I reccomend extending some of the exsisting generic profiles to configure device metadata and non-vendor specific `OID`s.
+When creating a custom profile, I recommend extending some of the existing generic profiles to configure device metadata and non-vendor specific `OID`s.

 Below is an example of how to extend base profiles at the begining of your custom profile:
 ```